Skip to content

 RFI Configuration

-If the pension or provident fund contributions are calculated as a percentage of RFI, you need to indicate what payslip components form part of RFI.
+If the pension or provident fund contributions are calculated as a percentage of RFI, you need to indicate which payslip components form part of RFI.
 To do this:

 • Go to Employees and click on the employee’s profile.